juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 A _Realm_ should always be expected to respond _OK_ to this request unless a transient network error occurs.

+== Authentication <Authentication>
+To enforce _tenant_ boundaries and prevent unauthorized clients from self-destructing a user's secret, a given _Realm#sub[i]_ requires authentication proving that a user has permission to perform operations.

+A _Realm#sub[i]_ aims to know as little as possible about users and consequently relies on individual tenants to determine whether or not a user is allowed to perform operations.

+To delegate this control to tenants, a realm _operator_ must generate a random 32-byte signing key ($ "signingKey" = "Random"(32)$) for each _tenant_ they wish to access their _Realm#sub[i]_.
+This signing key should be provided an integer version _v_ and the tenant should be provided a consistent alphanumeric name _tenantName_ that is shared by both the realm _operator_ and the _tenant_.

+Given this information, a _tenant_ must vend a signed JSON Web Token (JWT) @Jones_Bradley_Sakimura_2015 to grant a given user access to the realm.

+The header of this JWT must contain a _kid_ field of _tenantName:v_ so that the _Realm#sub[i]_ knows which version _v_ of _tenantName_'s signing key to validate against.

+The claims of this JWT must contain an _iss_ field equivalent to _tenantName_ and a _sub_ field that represents a persistent user identifier (UID) the realm can use for storing secrets.
+Additionally, an _aud_ field must be present and contain a single hex-string equivalent to the _Realm#sub[i(id)]_ a token is valid for.

+A _Realm#sub[i]_ must reject any connections that:
++ Don't contain an authentication token
++ Aren't signed with a known signing key for a given _tenantName_ and version _v_ matching the _kid_
++ Don't have an _aud_ exactly matching their _Realm#sub[i(id)]_

+The operations defined in the prior sections assume all requests contain valid authentication tokens for a given _Realm#sub[i]_ or that an _InvalidAuthentication_ (401) error is returned by the _Realm_.

 = Implementation Considerations

 == Post-Quantum and OPRFs
-While we have not performed extensive exploration into the state of post-quantum OPRFs, the data stored long-term in a user's registration at rest is sufficiently hardened against quantum attacks.
-Since the protocol limits replay of any requests that contain OPRF primitives, we believe it may sufficiently render such data useless in a post-quantum environment.
+While we have not performed extensive exploration into the state of post-quantum OPRFs, we believe that using a PQ-confidential transport ensures that even if an attacker was able to record the OPRF outputs today, they would not be able to later utilize an _unlockTag_ gleaned from them in any meaningful way.
+The user's _secret_ is still protected within the Phase 3 response.
+This assumes that the protocol has sufficiently evolved by this point, or that the user has otherwise re-registered their secret rotating their _oprfSeed_, such that the _unlockTag_ could not be provided directly in new interaction with a _Realm_.

 == Registration Generations
-Earlier versions of this protocol included a concept of generations.
-These were needed primarily to prevent the re-use of server-derived OPRF keys, but they also allowed recovery from partial failures in registration.
-The current protocol does not include generations and assumes that each realm stores either 0 or 1 record per user.
-This approach is much simpler, but it does have a downside in the specific scenario of a user re-registering (for example, changing their PIN).
+The current protocol assumes that each user realm stores either 0 or 1 record per user.
+While this approach is simple, it does have a downside in the specific scenario of a user re-registering.
 If the re-registration succeeds locally but fails globally (it succeeds on some realms but not enough to reach a threshold), then the user may be unable to recover their secret using either the old or new PIN.
 They will need to try again later to register successfully.

+This downside could be resolved by adding the concept of _generations_ to realms allowing users to store _n_ registrations on a realm.
+During recovery, a user could fall back to the latest generation that still has at least _threshold_ realms available to recover from, so a failed registration would not erase their existing registration.

 = Recommended Cryptographic Algorithms <Cryptographic_Implementation>

+== OPRFs
+The protocol relies on multiple _OPRF_ functions to ensure a _Realm_ does not gain access to the user's PIN.

+We recommend utilizing OPRFs as described in the working draft by Davidson _et al._ @Davidson_Faz-Hernandez_Sullivan_Wood_2023 with the _Ristretto255_ curve as defined by Valence _et al._ @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023.
+Note that other cipher suites could also be potentially suitable depending on hardware and software constraints.
+In particular, we recognize that certain HSMs may place restrictions on available cipher suites.

+== SSS
+The protocol relies on a secret-sharing scheme to ensure a _Realm_ does not gain access to the user's secret.

+We recommend utilizing the scheme defined by Shamir @Shamir_1979, but other schemes are viable.

-== PIN Hashing
+== KDF
-The protocol relies on a _Hash_ function to add entropy to the user's _PIN_.
+The protocol relies on a _KDF_ function to add entropy to the user's _PIN_, which provides an additional layer of protection if a _threshold_ of realms were to be compromised.
 While the specific hashing algorithm is up to the client, we recommend utilizing _Argon2_ @Biryukov_Dinu_Khovratovich_2015.

 Determining the appropriate configuration parameters for Argon2 is highly dependent on the limitations of your client hardware.
 Additionally, since users may register and recover secrets across multiple devices a given user is specifically limited by the weakest device they expect to use.
 An intelligent client could potentially adjust a user's hashing strength based on the performance of their registered devices, assuming user devices only get more performant.
 This is of course not a valid assumption in many common cases.

-For the common case, we have evaluated performance across popular smartphones and browsers circa 2019 and determined the following recommended parameters:
+For the common case, we have evaluated performance across popular smartphones and browsers circa 2019 and determined the following recommended parameters: #footnote[Parts of this evaluation were performed in 2019 at the Signal Foundation as part of their Secure Value Recovery project.]
 - Utilize Argon2id to defend against timing and GPU attacks
-- Utilize a parallelism of 1 (limited primarily by browser-based threading)
+- Utilize parallelism of 1 (limited primarily by browser-based threading)
 - Utilize 32 iterations
-- Utilize 16kbs of memory (limited primarily by low-end Android devices)
+- Utilize 16 KiB of memory (limited primarily by low-end Android devices)

 We believe this combination of parameters provides a reasonable balance between performance — a user will not wait minutes to register a secret — and security.

+A client may always re-register utilizing new parameters to provide stronger guarantees in the future.

 == Secret Encryption
 The protocol relies on an authenticated _Encrypt_ and _Decrypt_ function to ensure that the user's PIN is required to access the secret value, even if secret shares are compromised.
 While the specific encryption algorithm is up to the client, we recommend utilizing _ChaCha20_ and _Poly1305_ @Nir_Langley_2015.

 == Tag MAC
 The protocol relies on a _MAC_ function to compute an _unlockTag_ for a given realm.
-While the specific algorithm is up to the client, we recommend utilizing _BLAKE2s-256_ @Saarinen_Aumasson_2015.
+While the specific algorithm is up to the client, we recommend utilizing _HMAC_ over _BLAKE2s-256_ @Saarinen_Aumasson_2015.

-== OPRF Cipher Suite
-We recommend utilizing the _Ristretto255_ curve as defined by Valence _et al._ @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023, but other cipher suites could also be potentially suitable depending on hardware and software constraints.
-In particular, we recognize that certain HSMs may place restrictions on available cipher suites.

 = Acknowledgements
-- Trevor Perrin for helping design and review the majority of the cryptography details in the protocol
+- The protocol is heavily based on design and feedback from Trevor Perrin and Moxie Marlinspike.
+- The protocol builds on concepts closely related to those explored by Jarecki _et al._ in their PPSS @Jarecki_Kiayias_Krawczyk_Xu_2016 primitive and Davies _et al._ in their _Perks_ @Davies_Pijnenburg_2022 design.
-- The Signal Foundation for suggesting many of the approaches used here in the future looking portion of their _"Secure Value Recovery"_ technology preview @Lund_2019
+- Some of the ideas utilized in this design were first suggested by the Signal Foundation in the future-looking portion of their _"Secure Value Recovery"_ blog post @Lund_2019.

 = References